Agile methodology for enterprise software UX design

 2 weeks prior

-• In addition to the presentation deck, I created materials for the team to communicate key agile concepts and Jira requirements in an easy-to-understand manner.
+• I created additional materials for the team to communicate key agile concepts and Jira requirements in an easy-to-understand manner.

 • I shared these resources and released a series of Slack announcements to promote our upcoming sprint planning.
 I also circulated the materials across other UX groups to help our department kick off agile and establish consistency in our onboarding approach.